Home

 The C style clef

-There are also clefs for unpitched percussion instruments and a music clef to indicate tablature.
+There are also clefs for unpitched percussion instruments and a clef to indicate tablature.
 See below for examples of these two clefs.

 The G Clef (Treble Clef)

-treble clef
+g clef, treble clef

 The G Clef is so called because it establishes the pitch of G above middle C on the staff.
 Whatever line the G clef is curled around is G above middle C.

-The only G Clef in use today curls around the 2nd line of the staff, showing the pitch G to be the note on the second line.
+The G Clef in use today curls around the 2nd line of the staff, showing the pitch G to be the note on the second line.
 We also know this as the Treble Clef.

 Click here to learn more about the notes on the treble staff